evgenyneu/aes-crypto-android/README.md

 <img src='https://raw.githubusercontent.com/evgenyneu/aes-crypto-android/master/Graphics/screenshots/phone/phone_1080x1920_1.png' width='400' alt='AES Text Encryption for Android'>

+## Host AES Crypto on your server

+Use [this single self-contained html file](http://aescrypto.com/redist/aes_crypto.html) and host it on your server.
+You can also save it to a local folder and open it in the web browser for offline use.

 ## Using JavaScript in Android app

 CryptoJS library was used for encryption: [https://code.google.com/p/crypto-js](https://code.google.com/p/crypto-js)